ostendorflab/bescreen/README.md

 The reference base can be omitted in any case (in the file you can leave the column out completely), but then BEscreen will not check, if your reference base is the one it also finds.
 If these differ this hints to the usage of different reference genomes.

 ### Genes as input
-Gene inputs need to be provided as HGNC gene symbol (e.g. GAPDH).
+Gene inputs need to be provided as HGNC gene symbol (e.g. GAPDH) or transcript name (e.g. GAPDH-201).
 These can be provided either directly using the `--gene-symbols (-g)` flag.
 If you provide multiple genes, they need to be separated by commas without any spaces.
 The genes can also be provided using a CSV file containing the column `symbol`.

 CSV files containing genes need to be formatted as either of the following examples:
 - columns `variant`:
     ```
     symbol
     GAPDH
+    GAPDH-201
     ```

 ### Regions as input